q335r49/microviche/README.md

 **q** | Quit
 _\* Movement keys take a count (capped a 99).
 For example, 3j is the same as jjj._

 You can also use the mouse to pan and select.
 Mouse clicks are associated with the location of the very first letter of the label, so it might be helpful to prepend a marker, eg, '+ Chapter 1'.
-To allow mouse-only navigation, the map can be activated with a mouse drag that ends at the top left corner and closed with a click at the top left corner.
+Mouse-only navigation is possible: the map can be activated with a mouse drag that ends at the top left corner and closed with a click at the top left corner.
 To summarize:

 Mouse | Action
 --- | ---